usegalaxy-eu/website/_posts/2020-09-08-training-wp9-eosc-life.md

 ---

 Within the 1st [EOSC-Life](https://www.eosc-portal.eu/eosc-life) Training Open Call, two out of four proposals have been awarded to the
-European Galaxy team to develop climate science e-learning material and Mentoring and Training opportunities for our communties.
+European Galaxy team to develop climate science e-learning material and mentoring and training opportunities for our communties.

 ### Learn how to compose and execute repeatable and reproducible modelling workflow with ​[FATES](https://fates-docs.readthedocs.io/en/latest/index.html)​ for improving climate models